Poimidorka/Projects/archiver/readme.md

 1. The encoded content of the file
 1. If there are more files in the archive, then the encoded service symbol `ONE_MORE_FILE` and the encoding continues from item 1.
 1. The encoded service symbol `ARCHIVE_END`.

-## Implementation
-Try to make all the components of the program as possible and more universal and not tied to the specifics of a specific task.
-For example, encoding and decoding algorithms should work with I / O streams, not files.

-The program must correctly process very large (many times larger than the RAM) files.
-This means that when the program is running, data should not accumulate in memory.

-Files with a format that does not correspond to the specification should not lead to a crash of the program.
-All exceptions must be correctly handled with a user-understandable error message.

-You will most likely need the following components:
-- Wrappers over I / O streams that allow reading and writing values ​​of 1 and 9 bits.
-- Bor with an interface that allows you to conveniently bypass it.
-- Priority queue.

-It is recommended to discuss the detailed design of the program with the teacher at the seminars.

-## Submission and Grading

-The project is checked by teachers without using an automatic verification system.
-All submissions will go through a code review.

-You have to write the entire program from scratch, including the `CMakeLists.txt` files.

-Unlike usual homework, the project must be committed / pushed to the repository manually, without using the `submit.py` script.

-To submit a project, you need to create a new branch `projects / archiver` (it is executed once, when re-submitting the code, you do not need to create a branch):
-`git checkout -b projects / archiver`

-To commit changes to a branch, use the `git add` and` git commit` commands.
-To push changes to the remote repository, run the command `git push student projects / archiver`.
-Try to write meaningful commit notes.

-After uploading the code to the remote repository, create a merge request in it from the `projects / archiver` branch in` main` and set your teacher as the reviewer.